SeamlessDistribution/SeamlessDistribution.github.io/index.md

 **Paying with SEQR is super easy and getting paid is just as easy with our integration process.**

-The Seamless API provides the possibility for merchants to integrate their payment system with SEQR for their customers to be able to pay using the SEQR app in an easy, fast and secure way.
+The Seamless API provides the possibility for merchants to integrate their payment system with SEQR, enabling their customers to be able to pay using the SEQR app in an easy, fast and secure way.
 Any type of shop can integrate with SEQR, it may be a POS, a webshop, a service, an app, etc. For the merchant, this technology is very advantageous since it reduces their transaction costs by half, compared to regular card payments.